dtrts/makersbnb/README.md

   bundle install
   rake db:setup
 ```
+NB: setup only adds seeds to the dev db.

 To seed test database:
 ```
   RACK_ENV=test rake db:setup
 ```
+This is already handled in rspec

 `rake db:setup` will wipe `makersbnb_test`.
 To reseed run ` RACK_ENV=test rake db:create`.
 This can still be run with a connection to the database.